BlogRSS Feed

 A person on the phone, holding a package, and writing on a clipboard

-The race to carbon neutrality is on – and sustainable shipping plays a large role.
-In 2019, parcel and freight shipping created 19 million tons of carbon dioxide emissions, according to Statistaopens in new tab.
-And they forecast those emissions will increase to 25 million tons by 2030.
+The race to carbon neutrality is on—and sustainable shipping plays a large role.
+In 2019, parcel and freight shipping created 19 million tons of carbon dioxide emissions, and experts expect those emissions to increase to 25 million tons by 2030.

 For many people, reading about the future implications of climate change is uncomfortable.
-However, real change has to be made in a short period to limit temperature increases across the globe – and the sooner we start making changes, the more impact we will be able to make.
+However, real change has to be made quickly to limit temperature increases across the globe.
+The sooner we start making changes, the more impact we can make.

-If a business is looking to make its shipping and logistics operations more sustainable, it is the place to start.
+What exactly is sustainable shipping?
+How can businesses achieve eco-friendly shipping, especially with limited resources?
 In this article, we’ll explore steps you can take to bring your business closer to carbon neutrality and answer questions you might have about the process of getting there.

 What is sustainable shipping?

-Sustainable shipping, or eco-friendly shipping, encompasses any shipping practice to minimize adverse environmental consequences.
-This can be done through practices like reducing carbon emissions, minimizing waste, and more.
+Sustainable shipping, or eco-friendly shipping, encompasses any shipping practice that minimizes adverse environmental consequences.
+This can include practices like reducing carbon emissions during delivery, minimizing packaging waste, and even reducing energy use at fulfillment centers.

 Why does sustainable shipping matter?

-According to the Intergovernmental Panel on Climate Change’s reportopens in new tab titled Climate Change 2022: Impacts, Adaptation, and Vulnerability, climate change is already here.
+According to an Intergovernmental Panel on Climate Change report, climate change is already here.
 And the longer we wait to take real, impactful action, the more the impacts of climate change will become irreversible.
 This is seen through extreme temperatures, weather events, food insecurity, and increased agricultural challenges.

 Sustainable shipping matters because there is still time to make a difference.
 It’s no surprise that the shipping industry impacts the environment, and part of that is due to customer demand for faster transit times.
 However, there is still value in offering sustainable options, especially if your customers are informed of the impacts of their shopping habits.

-Globally, 60% of consumers rate sustainability as an important purchasing factor, according to The Global Sustainability Study 2021opens in new tab by Simon-Kucher & Partners.
+Globally, 60% of consumers rate sustainability as an important purchasing factor.
 Although pricing and product quality continue to be dominant factors for shoppers, some consumers are willing to pay a premium for sustainable products.

 Best practices for sustainable shipping

 The need for sustainable shipping is at an all-time high, but where does a business begin?
 We recommend addressing the biggest pain points, like packaging, transportation emissions, and returns.
-Here are seven best practices for sustainable shipping to help your business get started.
+Here are seven best practices for sustainable shipping to help you get started.

-Eco-friendly packaging alternatives reduce the number of natural resources needed and have a minimal environmental impact compared to traditional packaging.
-Typically you’ll see this as recycled, recyclable, or compostable materials.
+Eco-friendly packaging reduces the number of natural resources needed to ship parcels and has a minimal environmental impact compared to traditional packaging.
+Typically sustainable packaging is made from recycled, recyclable, or biodegradable materials.

-This aims at single-use materials, like poly mailers, that are harder to recycle and can’t be placed in curbside recycling bins.
-Choosing plastic or cardboard packaging materials isn’t always a bad thing – it’s relatively lightweight, and there are practical recycling options.
+What about plastic?
+Choosing plastic packaging materials isn’t always a bad thing—it’s relatively lightweight, and there are practical recycling options.
 Just make sure the materials you are using have an accessible and sustainable means of disposal if you go down this route.

 Here are some of the most popular eco-friendly packaging materials you may come across that are generally considered sustainable: